cs231n/cs231n.github.io/classification.md

   <div class="figcaption">Left: Example images from the <a href="http://www.cs.toronto.edu/~kriz/cifar.html">CIFAR-10 dataset</a>.
 Right: first column shows a few test images and next to each we show the top 10 nearest neighbors in the training set according to pixel-wise difference.</div>
 </div>

 Suppose now that we are given the CIFAR-10 training set of 50,000 images (5,000 images for every one of the labels), and we wish to label the remaining 10,000.
 The nearest neighbor classifier will take a test image, compare it to every single one of the training images, and predict the label of the closest training image.
-In the image above and on the right you can see an example result of such procedure for 10 example test images.
+In the image above and on the right you can see an example result of such a procedure for 10 example test images.
 Notice that in only about 3 out of 10 examples an image of the same class is retrieved, while in the other 7 examples this is not the case.
 For example, in the 8th row the nearest training image to the horse head is a red car, presumably due to the strong black background.
 As a result, this image of a horse would in this case be mislabeled as a car.

 You may have noticed that we left unspecified the details of exactly how we compare two images, which in this case are just two blocks of 32 x 32 x 3.
 One of the simplest possibilities is to compare the images pixel by pixel and add up all the differences.
 In other words, given two images and representing them as vectors \\( I\_1, I\_2 \\) , a reasonable choice for comparing them might be the **L1 distance**: